-Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (1) Equity compensation plans approved by security holders 225,164 \$ 28.37 910,613 Equity compensation plans not approved by security holders 55,000 \$ 21.96 0 Total 280,164 \$ 27.11 910,613
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Ind Upon Weighted-Average cise of Exercise Price of ng Options, Outstanding Options, Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (1) Equity compensation plans approved by security holders 225,164 \$ 28.37 910,613 Equity compensation plans not approved by security holders Total 55,000 \$ \$ 21.96 27.11 0 910,613

-(1) Securities remaining available for future issuance under the 2013 Omnibus Stock Plan and the 2013 Long-Term Incentive Plan.
+Securities remaining available for future issuance under the 2013 Omnibus Stock Plan and the 2013 Long-Term Incentive Plan.
 Payouts for shares granted under the 2013 Long-Term Incentive Plan are assumed to be at maximum by individual for each of the three-year performance periods as of June 30, 2019.